michaelmarzec/michaelmarzec.github.io/_posts/2025-10-15-sloan_sports_25.md

 Side note: this paper reminds me of last year’s [Measuring Individual Competitiveness](https://michaelmarzec.github.io/sloans_sports_24) paper -- another approach to quantifying 'intangible' traits... an ongoing evolution in sports analysis.

-Returning to "psychological metrics", this paper uses a narrowed linguistics dataset that captures interviews and press conferences from NCAA championship games and evaluates using lightGBM and survival models (cox-proportional hazard and kaplan-meier).
+Returning to "psychological metrics", this paper uses a narrowed linguistics dataset that captures interviews and press conferences from NCAA championship games and evaluates using lightGBM and survival models (Cox-proportional hazard and Kaplan-Meier).

 The results are promising.
 Psychological metrics alone outperform random baselines, and adding LIWC (Linguistic Inquiry and Word Count) features consistently improves both performance and attribute-based models.
 Still, the dataset feels narrow, leaving room for much broader validation.